dstackai/dstack/docs/docs/quickstart.md

 # Quickstart

-??? info "Installation"
+!!! info "Installation"
-    To use the open-source version, make sure to [set up the server](installation/index.md) and configure backends.
+    Before using `dstack`, either set up the open-source server, or sign up with `dstack Sky`.

-    If you're using [dstack Sky :material-arrow-top-right-thin:{ .external }](https://sky.dstack.ai){:target="_blank"}, you only need to [set up the CLI](installation/index.md#set-up-the-cli).
+    See [Installation](installation/index.md) for more details.

 ## Initialize a repo